RunescapeLife/bussycoin/README.md

  - Update wallet UI and release windows binaries
  - Get some hardening done yo
  - Get some nodes in the cloud homies
- - Find a coin exchange that will accept us
+ - Find a coin exchange that will accept us for the person we are

 **Other useless information about the coin.**